memaskal/pollution/readme.md

 ### Demo route

 This route contains the demo site demonstrating the basic functionality of the api.
-The demo site could be developed by any registered user, using his api key (given at his registration), to query the api as he wish.
+The demo site could be developed and hosted by any registered user, using his api key (given at his registration), to query the api appropriately.

 ### API route